sgorgun/static-methods/README.md

 | ReturnByte         | byte        | byteParameter    | byte            |
 | ReturnBool         | bool        | boolParameter    | bool            |

 Start with implementing the _ReturnInt_ method.
-Go to the line with [TODO #2-1](StaticMethods/PassthroughMethods.cs#L5) comment, and add the method definition like you did in the previous section.
+Go to the line with the [TODO #2-1](StaticMethods/PassthroughMethods.cs#L5) comment, and add the method definition like you did in the previous section.

 ```cs
 // TODO #2-1: Add the static method here with name "ReturnInt" that gets "intParameter" parameter ("int" type) and returns it.